-The results obtained in 2016 (and those gained by other studies in 2015) clearly show that neither the project area nor single FiT-plots are of particular importance for bird migration in autumn (Chapter 4.3.4.3).
+The results obtained in 2016 (and those gained by previous bird monitoring) clearly show that neither the project area nor single Wind project-plots are of particular (i.e. above average) importance, but only of general importance for bird migration in autumn (Chapter 4.3.4.3).
 Over vast periods of the autumn season migratory activity of relevant species was low.
 Remarkable migratory activity was restricted to single days and mainly referred to larger flocks of three species (European Honey Buzzard, White Stork and Great White Pelican made up about 98 % of all recorded birds).
 None of these species is considered as to be threatened or near threatened.
 Hence, "receptor sensitivity" is assessed to be low.